VenaNocta/toolset-fedora/java/readme.md

 # Java Alternatives

-Since Fedora 42 moved stopped supporting older java versions we are required to install them from Temurin, which is fine, **but** Temurin does not provide all the alternatives paths that we have grown to rely on! - so this is what to packages herein provide
+Since the Fedora 42 move, RedHat stopped supporting older java versions.
+Therefore we are now required to install them from Temurin, <ins>which is fine</ins>, **but** Temurin does not provide all the alternatives paths that we have grown to rely on! - so this is what to packages herein provide

 ## Build-JRE